The Punishment of Cain

 - A nation always pays a price for shedding innocent blood.

-- Do not think America will not pay a price for all the babies aborted.
+- For example, do not think America will not pay a price for all the babies aborted here.

 - He will become a wanderer.